Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 **S3 Versioning Exam Tips**:
 - Stores all versions of the object(all writes and deletes)
 - Great backup tool
-- Once enabled, versioning cannot be disabled
+- Once enabled, versioning cannot be disabled, only suspended
 - Integrates with lifecycle rules
 - Versioning's MFA delete capability, which uses multi-factor authentication, can be used to provide additional security
+- cross region replication requires versioning enabled on the source bucket

+<a name ="s_3_lifecycle_mgmt"></a>
 **S3 Lifecycle management**:
 - Can be used in conjunction with versioning
 - Can be applied to current versions and previous versions.